 Developing nursing practice

-You will study this module as part of our BSc (Honours) Nursing (R39).
+You will study this module if you are registered on our BSc (Honours) Nursing (R39) or Foundation Degree in Nursing Associate Practice (X20).

 This level 2 practice-based module has a balance of theory and practice, and you'll study five topics through practice-based practice and distance learning.
 The module will be delivered fully online and you'll be allocated a module tutor.
 You will also be supported in practice by a practice supervisor, assessed by a practice assessor and a practice tutor/academic assessor tutor to develop your skills and competence in academic study to become an independent learner.
 To undertake this module, you will be required to be employed in a health and care setting and have the support of your employer.